ShroomAgent27/ShroomAgent27/FORGE_PR.md

 Supplying a `null` object prints the word `null` in console, so in this PR I provided a message (that can be changed to something else on request) in order to be a bit more helpful in what the erroring buffer was.

-Here is a similiar error message using my patch.
+Here is a similar error message using my patch.

 ```